 Tip: To make the PX2 automatically log, send notifications or perform other actions for any server monitoring events, you can create event rules.
-See Event Rules and Actions (on page 268).
-An example is available in Example: Ping Monitoring and SNMP Notifications (on page 344).
+See Event Rules and Actions (on page 275).
+An example is available in Example: Ping Monitoring and SNMP Notifications (on page 354).

 - To add IT equipment for ping monitoring:

 - 1. Choose Device Settings > Server Reachability.

-- 2. Click + Monitor New Server
+- Click + Monitor New Server.

 - 3. By default, the "Enable ping monitoring for this server" checkbox is selected.
 If not, select it to enable this feature.

 - 4. Configure the following.

-Field Description IP address/hostname IP address or host name of the IT equipment which you want to monitor.
+Field Description IP address or host name of the IT equipment which you want to monitor.